This seminar series explores a number of fields in early childhood studies, from play and interaction to communication and care.

 This presentation seeks to provide a sense of the exploratory, creative enquiry that was freely enjoyed, asking ourselves how to read (literacy) classrooms differently, taking the material into account, in order to produce something new.
 Rarely does research feels so unbounded and genuinely experimental, as this did.

-16 July - Contesting spaces in early childhood research: advocating a dialogic approach
+16 July - Contesting spaces in early childhood research: advocating a dialogic approach (POSTPONED)

 Professor Chris Pascal and Professor Tony Bertram - Centre for Research in Early Childhood